This article was updated in June 2024 with contributions from Jaymes Dempsey.

 11. Photograph in bad weather

-You see, bad weather causes the crowds to disperse, which means you can visit places that are normally bustling with people.
+For one, bad weather causes the crowds to disperse, which means you can visit places that are normally bustling with people.
 It’s a great way to get tourist-free shots of national-park classics, plus it can make for a more enjoyable experience.
+And if you like street photography, rain causes pedestrians to bring out their umbrellas, which in turn allows you to capture all sorts of interesting images!

-Bad weather can also create interesting puddles, plenty of cloud drama, powerful light, and more – so the next time you sense bad weather, be sure to head outside!
+Bad weather can also create puddles, plenty of cloud drama, powerful light, and more – so the next time you sense bad weather, see if you can brave the unpleasantness and head outside with your camera.

 12. Shoot the action